 I find it really hard to explain to anybody else.
 Most of my friends in the poker media are single or childless.
 Most of my friends at home are parents and rarely leave the confines of town.
 It’s hard to fully convey how different my two lives are.
 On the road, I stay up all night and sleep for a few hours in the morning.
 I close most nights with a beer or more.
 I have a constant stream of new people to talk to and, at least this year, nearly always had someone to go out with if I wanted to.
 My goals were to stay sane, make as much money as I could, and not do anything stupid.
 This year I accomplished that.

 At home, it’s the life you might expect.
 It’s grocery shopping, meal planning, remote working, and keeping the family happy.
-It’s really an ideal little life that I wouldn’t change if given the chance.
+I need to ensure my internet connection stays stable while I work (I have a friend who moved to infinity dish to help them with this), but otherwise it’s really an ideal little life that I wouldn’t change if given the chance.
 It’s just so remarkably different, my mental spectrum occasionally threatens to shatter.
 I find myself drifting off, snapping when I don’t mean to, and dreaming impossibly odd dreams that keep me in a self-induced coma for longer than even I want.

 The late Willard High School football coach Reuben Berry, a man who I speak of reverentially, often spoke at length about COD–change of direction, that ability of a player to stop and turn on a pin point.
 It was that kind of player who could halt a defender in his tracks and win games.
 I never had the knees or speed for Berry’s version of COD.
 This transition from working man to family man is COD of the first order and I always stumble a bit on my first try.